 Director, Office of Indian Energy Policy and Programs

-Deputy Director, Office of Indian Energy Policy and Programs
+Advisor, Office of Indian Energy Policy and Programs

-Sarai Geary (Muscogee Creek Nation) is a Program Manager in the Office of Indian Energy Policy and Programs.
-As Program Manager, Ms. Geary designs and implements technical assistance and educational programs that positively impact Indian energy development and promotes energy education for Indian tribes.
+Sarai Geary (Muscogee Creek Nation) is a program manager in the Office of Indian Energy Policy and Programs.
+As program manager, Ms. Geary designs and implements technical assistance and educational programs that positively impact Indian energy development and promotes energy education for Indian Tribes.

 Givey Kochanowski is the Alaska program manager for the Office of Indian Energy Policy and Programs.
 Duty-stationed in Anchorage, Alaska, he is responsible for the support and delivery of DOE technical assistance, capacity building, energy education, and outreach to all Alaskan tribal entities.
 Mr. Kochanowski is a champion for tribal needs through the various organizational boards on which he serves, ranging from the Alaska Federal Executive Association to the National Defense Transportation Association’s North Pole Chapter.